-Coyote Camp is Big Hole's premier education program for school groups.
-During this fun, interactive, educational experience students rotate through activity stations on the battlefield and with various cultural demonstrators.
-Coyote Camp is offered during one week only in late May.
-Each school group reserves a one day slot from 10am to 3pm.
-Schools who want to get the highest quality educational experience out of their visit are encouraged to attend Coyote Camp.
+Coyote Camp is Big Hole's leading educational program for schools and homeschool groups.
+During this fun, interactive, educational experience, students rotate through activity stations on the battlefield and with various cultural demonstrators.
+Coyote Camp is offered for one week in mid-September.
+Each group reserves a one day slot that runs from 10am to 3pm.
+We can accommodate up to 200 students per day.
+Educational groups who want to get the highest quality experience out of their visit are encouraged to attend Coyote Camp.

-Reservations for Other Education Programming at the Battlefield
+Reservations for Other Educational Programming at the Battlefield

-Due to our small staff, private tours or programs to schools or homeschool groups outside of Coyote Camp are extremely limited, and may not be available.
-However, all groups who are not able to participate in Coyote Camp are welcome to watch the park film (the theater can accomated 25 people at a time), hike the trails, puruse the visitor center, and participate in regularly scheduled battlefield tours and ranger programs.
+Due to our small staff, programs to schools or homeschool groups outside of Coyote Camp are extremely limited, and may not be available.
+However, all groups who are not able to participate in Coyote Camp are welcome to watch the park film (the theater can accomodate 25 people at a time), hike the trails, and peruse the visitor center.
+For more information, contact us.

 Bear Paw Battlefield